tlapinsk/CarND-Vehicle-Detection/writeup_report.md

 When working through the initial stages, I found the pipeline performance to be slow.
 Even as it stands in my final implementation, this is not nearly close for deployment in a real time system.
 It takes at least 1.5 hours to process only 50 seconds of video - I can't imagine trying to utilize this pipeline in real time.

 I even attempted to utilized EC2 instances ($30 worth...) and found that they only processed the video ~20-30 minutes faster.
 I'm not so sure it was worth the $30, but I had to give it a shot.

+The slow processing time may be due to my current hardware setup.
+I am running a 2010 Macbook Pro with 8gb of RAM and a 500gb SSD.
+It would be interesting to run this on the latest hardware to see if performance increases.
+Although, I'm not betting on it due to the slow processing time on the high-powered EC2 instances.

 Resources for slow pipeline:
 - https://discussions.udacity.com/t/ways-to-improve-processing-time/237941/32